kwebio/kweb-core/README.md

     // Starts a web server listening on port 8091 KWeb(8091) {
         doc.body.apply {
-            // Add a header element to the body, along with some simple instructions. h1("Simple KWeb demo - a to-do list") p("Edit the setText box below and click the button to add the item.
+            // Add a header to to the body, along with some simple instructions. h1("Simple KWeb demo - a to-do list") p("Edit the setText box below and click the button to add the item.
 Click an item to remove it.")

             // If you're unfamiliar with the `apply` function, read this:
             //   http://beust.com/weblog/2015/10/30/exploring-the-kotlin-standard-library/

-            // We create a <ul> element, and then use apply() to add things to it val ul = ul().apply {
+            // We create a <ul> to, and then use apply() to add things to it val ul = ul().apply {

                 // Add some initial items to the list